The Good News

 So, how can you protect your waterway, enjoy your yard, and ensure you’re following the CBPA?
 Your city or county has what you need to know, as well as staff to help ensure you’re making the right decisions.
 All you need to do is call your local planning or environmental department for more information.

-Want to know if you’re home or property is located within the buffered area protected by the CBPA?
+Want to know if your home or property is located within the buffered area protected by the CBPA?
 Check out our interactive map.

 Cross section of Chesapeake Bay Resource Protection Area.
 (Sources Richmond Dept. of Public Works.)